khoj-ai/khoj/documentation/docs/features/chat.md

 ### Setup (Self-Hosting)
 #### Offline Chat
-Offline chat stays completely private and works without internet using open-source models.
+Offline chat stays completely private and can work without internet using open-source models.

 > **System Requirements**:
 >  - Minimum 8 GB RAM.
 Recommend **16Gb VRAM**
 >  - Minimum **5 GB of Disk** available
 >  - A CPU supporting [AVX or AVX2 instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) is required
->  - A Mac M1+ or [Vulcan supported GPU](https://vulkan.gpuinfo.org/) should significantly speed up chat response times
+>  - An Nvidia, AMD GPU or a Mac M1+ machine would significantly speed up chat response times

 1. Open your [Khoj offline settings](http://localhost:42110/server/admin/database/offlinechatprocessorconversationconfig/) and click *Enable* on the Offline Chat configuration.
 2. Open your [Chat model options](http://localhost:42110/server/admin/database/chatmodeloptions/) and add a new option for the offline chat model you want to use.
 Make sure to use `Offline` as its type.
-We currently only support offline models that use the [Llama chat prompt](https://replicate.com/blog/how-to-prompt-llama#wrap-user-input-with-inst-inst-tags) format.
-We recommend using `mistral-7b-instruct-v0.1.Q4_0.gguf`.
+We support any [GGUF chat model](https://huggingface.co/models?library=gguf) for offline chat.
+For a balanced chat model that runs well on standard consumer hardware we recommend, use [Hermes-2-Pro-Mistral-7B by NousResearch](https://huggingface.co/NousResearch/Hermes-2-Pro-Mistral-7B-GGUF) by default.

 :::tip[Note]